HolmesShuan/Caffe-Computation-Graph-Optimization/README.md

 ## Caffe Computation Graph Optimization.
 ### Intro :
-**To be clear :** If you are willing to know something about computation graph optimization, [NNVM](http://nnvm.tvmlang.org/) or [XLA](https://www.tensorflow.org/performance/xla/) should be a good start.
-Here, we just focus on how to squeeze the redundant operations out of topological order computation graph, which is prototxt in Caffe. **Just Tricks, No Theory.**
+If you are willing to know something about computation graph optimization, [NNVM](http://nnvm.tvmlang.org/) or [XLA](https://www.tensorflow.org/performance/xla/) should be a good start.
+In this case, we focus on how to squeeze the redundant operations out of topological order computation graph, which is `.prototxt` in Caffe. **Just Tricks, No Theory.**

 ### How to optimize Caffe computation graph ?
 - Operation Fusion **`*`**: